edoper/CNV-GWAS-Pipeline/README.md

 - [R](https://www.r-project.org/)
 - [Python](https://www.python.org/)
 ## Step 1.
 Quality control procedures.
 For a detailed description of GWAS quality control (QC) procedures please refer to [Anderson *et al*, 2010](https://www.nature.com/articles/nprot.2010.116) and [Clarke *et al*, 2011](https://www.nature.com/articles/nprot.2010.182).
 The format of genotyping data varies among SNP platforms.
-For simplicity, we asume that the input is on the standard PED and MAP file formats, which can be read by PLINK software.
+For simplicity, we asume that the input is on the standard PED and MAP file formats, which can be processed using the PLINK software.
 We will transform the original data into PLINK BED files **(do not confuse this with UCSC BED format)** to facilitate the analyses of large datasets.
 Remember to make backups of the original data.
 The command `plink --file <filename>` loads PED and MAP data.
 The command `plink --bfile <filename>` loads PLINK BED data.
 ```